 3. Create an Online Course

-Setting up an online course is easy.
+Setting up an online course is easy, with specialist LMS hosting available.
 And if the booming market growth isn’t enough to convince you of its merits, consider the story of Nick Stephenson.
 Nick pulled in $130,208 in his first week of sales.

 With an email list of around 3,500.
 What could you do with a list that size or bigger to launch your online course?
 Install an LMS WordPress plugin today to find out.